 Diego Simeone Delivers Verdict on Ademola Lookman After Poor Miss vs Arsenal

-- Atletico Madrid manager Diego Simeone has applauded Ademola Lookman’s performance against Arsenal
+- Atletico Madrid manager Diego Simeone applauded Ademola Lookman’s performance against Arsenal

-- Lookman passed the late fitness test, overcoming his adductor issue to start and completed the full 90 minutes
+- Lookman passed a late fitness test, overcoming his adductor issue to start, and he completed the full 90 minutes

 - The Super Eagles forward missed a glorious chance to give Atletico the lead and win the game in the 75th minute

-Atletico Madrid manager Diego Simeone has applauded Ademola Lookman’s performance against Arsenal, despite having an unbelievable miss.
+Atletico Madrid manager Diego Simeone has applauded Ademola Lookman’s performance against Arsenal, despite an unbelievable miss.

 Arsenal and Atletico Madrid settled for a 1-1 draw in the first leg of the UEFA Champions League semi-final at the Riyadh Air Metropolitano.